brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 ## On Denver (#denver)

 Denver.
 I think it surprises most people when my answer to “what are you doing there?” is “nothing, really”.
 I’ve never been before, and I came mostly to look around the city, get a feel for what it’s like, and most importantly, to not be in California.
-I'm shopping for a better place to live.

 The first thing you notice is that it's hot. _Really_ hot.
 One native I talked to recalled how the Augusts of his youth were distinguished by rain and slow, rolling thunderstorms, but that climate change had ended that.
 It was a little muggy, but I brought shorts and plenty of tank tops, and it wasn't so bad.
 I'd head out for an early morning walk most days, and there was a very positive culture amongst Coloradans of AM exercise to beat the heat -- I've never seen so many hyper-fit people in one place.

 The second thing you notice is that people treat each other like people.
 Social cohesion in the Bay Area's minimal and has been getting worse for years, but the virus ended whatever was left.
-People aren't people anymore -- they're undesirable Others ruining the neighborhood's character and making rent high, or protohuman plague carriers to avoid at all costs.
+People aren't people anymore -- they're undesirable Others ruining the neighborhood's character and making rent high, or plague carriers to avoid at all costs.
 In Denver, I exchanged more "hellos" and had more small conversations with strangers in two days than I had in two years of living in San Francisco.

 The third thing you notice is that Denver is apparently ... the land of scooters?
-I've never seen so many electric scooters in my life -- far outstripping bikes in popularity.
+I've never seen so many electric scooters in my life, far outstripping bikes in popularity.
 I'm skeptical of motorized implements on sidewalks, but electric scooters are whisper quiet, and the city's sidewalks are wide, so it works out okay.
 It made me wonder what SF would look like today if it hadn't taken such a heavy hand in curbing alternative transport.

-All in all, great city.
+All in all, nice city.
 I'll be back.

 Until next week.